 The first part of sc2tog is the same as a normal single crochet stitch.
 This begins, as always, by inserting your hook into the next stitch in your pattern where you are going to start your single crochet decrease.

 Yarn Over and Pull up a Loop

 You are still making the first single crochet of your set of two so you will continue forward like normal by doing a yarn over and pulling up a loop.
-This is exactly the same as any other single crochet stitch.
+This is the same as any other single crochet stitch.

-However, this is where things are about to change from a sc to a sc2tog.
+However, this is where things are about to change from sc to a sc2tog.
 You are not going to finish the first single crochet at this time.
 You are going to move on to making the next single crochet instead.
 There are already two loops on your hook; just leave them exactly where they are and keep on working.

-(If this were a regular single crochet, you would yarn over and pull through both loops; you'll complete this part later.)
+(If this were regular single crochet, you would yarn over and pull through both loops; you'll complete this part later.)

 04 of 06